When is Bancroft back on TV for series 2?

 ITV’s murder-mystery is about to return for a second season, after the present’s season finale ended with extra questions than solutions in regards to the destiny of Detective Superintendent Elizabeth Bancroft (Broadchurch’s Sarah Parish).

-Right here’s all the pieces you must find out about Bancroft season two…
+Right here’s every part it’s essential find out about Bancroft season two…

 When is Bancroft season two on TV?